jpatel0/Url-Shortener/README.md

 ### Note
 The base URL gets already changed to the domain host where the application is deployed

-It is being used by student societies / clubs in my college with the short urls receving thousands of clicks till date.

-Visit the deployed application : http://prakriti.cf or https://agile-cliffs-38866.herokuapp.com/
+Visit the deployed application : https://lshortener.herokuapp.com/